Cabela's Dangerous Hunts 2011: Plot

 After 10 years of not speaking to his father, who had become embittered towards losing Adrian due to his actions, Cole, now a professional big game hunter, decides to join Samson and Mbeki back in Uganda in search of the Kaftar, not knowing what it is.
 A hippo knocks over the boat they are in, separating Cole from Mbeki and Samson.
 Cole finds Mbeki, who shows him brush fires being set by the villagers in an attempt to drive off what's causing the animals to go rabid; which they believe is the returned Kaftar.
 Mbeki warns Cole that the Kaftar is thought to be able to control people or shapeshift into a person as a werehyena.
-Shoving Cole out of the way, Mbeki is then attacked by a leopard that Cole kills.
+Mbeki is then attacked by a leopard that Cole kills.
 Mbeki tells Cole to find medical help.
 As he walks along, Cole eventually finds two trucks owned by poachers.
 He steals one of them and drives away while poachers give chase.
 Cole picks up Mbeki, but a mad white rhinoceros starts chasing after him.
-After killing it, Mbeki thanks Cole, but pushes him down and leaves him for dead, saying it is for his own good and that he shouldn't have come.
+After killing it, Mbeki thanks Cole, but knocks him out and leaves him, saying he shouldn't have come.

-That night, Cole searches for Mbeki during a wildfire, finding him in an abandoned research facility known as the "Nightfall Program" that studied animal behavior.
+That night, the now conscious Cole searches for Mbeki during a wildfire, finding him in an abandoned research facility known as the "Nightfall Program" that studied animal behavior.
 The program managed to capture the Kaftar and was trying to replicate its ability to control other animals, but it caused a breakout and escaped.
 The next morning, Cole finds baboons raiding the facility and fights them off.
 Later, Cole sees other baboons attacking Mbeki in the distance.
 He snipes them and races towards Mbeki as he slowly passes away.
 After giving Cole the key to the gates that lead to the Uganda caverns, Mbeki dies.
 Cole heads for the caves where Samson was attacked 29 years before.
 After he finds him, Samson tells his son to follow him to the exit not wanting Cole to die like Adrian, but he steps on a land mine on the way.
 Before he dies, he tells Cole that the Kaftar is real and is coming after him.
 Cole looks for an exit, but a pack of spotted hyenas attack, at the behest of the Kaftar.
 Eventually, Cole finds an underground ladder leading to his father's cabin only to find it on fire.
 He walks in and the Kaftar, revealed to be a large, striped hyena-like monster, intrusively jumps inside from a window to attack him.
 Cole downs the beast and traps it under a chandelier as the house burns.
 As he jumps onto the window ledge attempting to make his escape from the burning property, he sees a picture of himself, Adrian, and their father with the elk Cole took down ten years earlier under the debris of the wreckage.